-Videotron's revenues are mainly derived from the monthly fees its customers pay for television services, Internet access and mobile and wireline telephony services, as well as OTT television services.
+Videotron's revenues are mainly derived from the monthly fees its customers pay for Internet access, television and mobile and wireline telephony services, as well as OTT television services.
 The rates Videotron charges vary based on the market served and the level of service selected.
 Rates are adjusted regularly.
 Videotron also offers discounts to its customers who subscribe to more than one of its services, when compared to the sum of the prices of the individual services provided to these customers.
-As of December 31, 2022, the average monthly invoice on recurring subscription fees per residential customer was \$111.70 (representing a 0.2% year-over-year increase) and approximately 70% of its Videotron-branded residential customers were bundling two services or more.
+As of December 31, 2023, approximately 69% of its Videotron-branded residential customers were bundling two services or more.
 A one-time installation fee, which may be waived in part during certain promotional periods, is charged to new customers.
-Monthly instalment payments for rental of equipment, such as gateways or Wi-Fi routers, can be charged depending on the promotional offer.
+Monthly instalment payments for equipment, such as Helix Fi gateways, Wi-Fi pods or Helix TV terminals, can be charged depending on the promotional offer.